Meitetsu Hiromi Line: History

 The Shin Kani to Hiromi section was opened in 1920 by the Tobi Railway as a gauge light railway.
 In 1928, the line was converted to gauge, electrified at 600 V DC, and extended to Inuyama.
 The company merged with Meitetsu in 1943.
 The voltage was raised to 1,500 V DC in 1965, and the Inuyama to Shin Kani section was double-tracked between 1967 and 1970.
 Freight services ceased in 1982.

 In 2007, all stations from to began to accept the Tranpass prepaid magnetic fare card, transitioned to the manaca system in 2011.

-Since June 29, 2008, all riders must change trains and pass through a transfer gate at due to one-person operation on the Shin Kani–Mitake portion of the line.
+From June 29, 2008, the line will be split into two sections at Shin Kani, with through passengers required to change trains and pass through a transfer gate at due to the introduction of one-person operation on the Shin Kani–Mitake portion of the line.

+From March 18, 2023, due to the removal of passing facilities at Akechi Station, only one train is permitted to enter the Shin Kani–Mitake section of line.

+From March 16, 2024, the Inuyama–Shin Kani section also commenced one-person operation, but the two sections of line will not be connected and will continue to operate separately.

+On August 3, 2026, it was officially announced that operations on the 7.4 km section between Shin Kani and Mitake are scheduled to cease on April 1, 2029, owing to declining ridership.